snics/email-templates-effe/README.md

 ## Development

-For the development your need Node.js v6 or higher.
+For the development you need Node.js v6 or higher.
 If you have Node.js installed you can use the following commands to run the test

 Using npm:
 ```shell